Active Research Infrastructure

 Minimal-Sufficient Context Projection

 Each agent receives the least-privilege context view its subtask requires.
 Windows are materialized by computing the dependency closure over the session graph, intersecting with per-agent policy filters and subtask schema.
-Cross-contamination is prevented without sacrificing coherence.
+Cross-contamination is reduced while preserving the dependency context needed for coherent execution.

 LISPEX